-This concept was initiated in order to reduce the volatile nature or securities within the market.
-This trading session is conducted from 9:00 AM to 9:15 AM EST. The very first 8 minutes of this trading session that is from 9.00 am to 9.08 am, trading orders are taken, modified and even canceled too.
+This concept was initiated to reduce the volatile nature or securities within the market.
+This trading session is conducted from 9:00 am to 9:15 am EST. In the very first 8 minutes of this trading session that is from 9.00 am to 9.08 am, the trading orders are taken, modified, and even canceled.

 Who Can Trade-in Pre-Market?

 - One of the best benefits of trading in the pre-market session is being able to experience strategic time importance.
-Most corporates are seen to make strategic and sensitive market announcements prior to or after the trading session since they don’t want any sudden jerk in the stock.
+Most corporates are seen to make strategic and sensitive market announcements before or after the trading session since they don’t want any sudden jerk in the stock.

 - When such announcements are made in this trading, then the market gets a sufficient amount of time for digesting the news and analyzes all the possible advantages and disadvantages and accordingly takes a call on the stock when the market starts operating again.

-- Also, as the volumes are low in pre-market, therefore, the chances of the value of a share to get eroded are negligible.
+- Also, as the volumes are low in pre-market, the chances of share value to get eroded are negligible.

-- The presence of bid-ask-spread has the tendency to widen the extended hours of the session.
+- The presence of bid-ask-spread tends to widen the extended hours of the session.

 - The presence of professional traders can also complicate short term trading during the extended hours.